 The Academic Integrity Board's first responsibility in a hearing is to determine if a violation of the academic integrity policy has occurred.
 In cases where a student is exonerated of accusations of academic dishonesty by the Academic Integrity Board, the student may appeal the faculty member's penalty through the regular grade appeal process.
-If the Academic Integrity Board determines the student to be in violation of the academic integrity policy and it is the student's first violation, no further action will be taken by the Student Conduct Officer.
+If the Academic Integrity Board determines the student to be in violation of the academic integrity policy and it is the student's first violation, no further action will be taken by the Director of the Office of Student Rights and Responsibilities.
 If the Academic Integrity Board determines the student to be in violation of the academic integrity policy and the Director of the Office of Student Rights and Responsibilities informs the Board that the student has previously violated the academic integrity policy, then the Board may consider recommending further sanctions.